zephyrproject-rtos/infrastructure/terraform/README.md

     * Staging Kubernetes cluster for Zephyr infrastructure services.
     * Hosted on Centrinix Cloud.
     * Terraform plan and applies are locally executed with Terraform Cloud state backend.

+* hzr-ci-main

+    * Production Kubernetes cluster for Zephyr infrastructure services.
+    * Hosted on Hetzner Rancher Server.
+    * Terraform plan and applies are locally executed with Terraform Cloud state backend.